-When Helene was a little girl, her biological mother gave her a warning: she must never use her psychic powers to communicate with the dead, because something terrible would happen if she did so.
+When Helene was a little girl, her biological mother gave her a warning: she must never use her psychic powers to communicate with the dead, because something terrible would happen if she did.
 Now Helene defies the old warning – and is thrown into a dangerous game controlled by dark forces.
 Who is the dead girl she makes contact with?
 Who is rocking the old doll’s pram at night?
 Can she trust Tommy?
+And most importantly of all – can Helene trust herself?
+What happens when she discovers a dark secret about who she really is?

 We want to make this TV series because it tells an important and captivating story in a completely unique way.
 It feels fresh and surprising with a very special atmosphere and good characters set in an interesting environment.
 Exactly what we think is needed to make a fantastic TV series!